-You’ll also want to help your lungs recover from the anesthesia.
+You’ll also want to help your lungs recover from the anaesthesia.
 Your doctor may recommend lung exercises.
-Deep breathing and relaxation can also aid to maintain lung health and facilitate drainage of lymphatic fluid.
+Deep breathing and relaxation can also aid in maintaining lung health and facilitate drainage of lymphatic fluid.
 You should perform breathing and lung exercises several times every day for the first week.

 Complications of penectomy

 Like all surgery, penectomy carries risks.
-Some of these complication can arise either during surgery or afterward.
-They may appear right after or over time during your recovery period.
+Some of these complications can arise either during surgery or afterwards.
+They may appear right after or overtime during your recovery period.
 Some complications can be temporary, but others may be permanent.

-Besides risks typically associated with all surgery, such as a reaction to anesthesia or bleeding too much, there are others associated only with penectomy.
+Besides risks typically associated with all surgery, such as a reaction to anaesthesia or bleeding too much, there are others associated only with penectomy.
 These include: